tchomphoochan/mnx-music21-converter/README.md

 ```

 (I could have done this in the code generator, but that's too much effort.)

+Finally, I didn't quite implement enums properly and choose to just use `Literal[a, b, c, ...]` to indicate the possibilities.

 Now that everything is ready, we can try parsing and re-printing everything.
 ```sh